WilliamWachholz/B1Base/Readme.md

 * ConnectionController to control DI API Basics together with Models and DAOs of DI API Objects.
 * Support both HANA and SQL Server.
 * Queries can be changed directly in the addOn installation directory.
-* Easy grouping of addOns created separetely.
+* Easy grouping of addOns created separately.

 # Development
 B1Base is developed with the following workflow: